-Hidden Truth About Existing Homes in Campbell
+The Hidden Truth About Existing Milpitas Homes

-The NAHB report found that the share of first-time buyers among all prospective purchasers grew from 58% to 63% in a single year.
-That is not a small shift.
-And the generational breakdown is striking: 88% of Gen Z buyers and 78% of Millennial buyers are stepping into homeownership for the very first time.
+The National Association of Home Builders data reveals a striking shift in buyer demographics.
+The share of first-time buyers among all prospective purchasers grew from 58% to 63% in a single year.
+That is not a rounding error.
+That is a measurable surge of motivated people entering the market for the very first time.

 The Hidden Cost of Waiting on Existing Home Inventory